Cub Scout Sports

 Skiing

-The requirements listed below are taken from the
+The requirements listed below were taken from the

 Cub Scout Academics and Sports Program Guide (34299 - 1999 Edition).